Ushanshi-Sharma/Stats_Project/README.md

 # Stats_Project
-### This project aims to analyze NYC Taxi Trip Record using Statistics on Python and using different libraries like Pandas, Matplotlib, Seabon, Statmodels.
+### This project aims to analyze NYC Taxi Trip Record using Statistics on Python and using different libraries like Pandas, Matplotlib, Seaborn, and Statmodels.

 <br/>